saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium.md

 #### accessibility ID
 The `accessibility ID` locator strategy is designed to read a unique identifier for a UI element.
 This has the benefit of not changing during localization or any other process that might change text.
 In addition, it can be an aid in creating cross-platform tests, if elements that are functionally the same have the same accessibility id.

-* For iOS this is the accessibility identifier laid out by Apple here.
+* For iOS, this is the accessibility identifier laid out by Apple [here](https://developer.apple.com/documentation/uikit/uiaccessibilityidentification).
-* For Android the accessibility id maps to the content-description for the element, as described here.
+* For Android, the accessibility id maps to the content-description for the element, as described [here](https://developer.android.com/guide/topics/ui/accessibility/apps).

 For both platforms getting an element, or multiple elements, by their accessibility id is usually the best method.
 It is also the preferred way, in replacement of the deprecated name strategy.